jtkim00000/fcuda-inference-accelerator/README.md

 For my implementation, the NN also includes 2 hidden layers containing 16 neurons each.
 The choice of the number of hidden layers and the number of neurons in each layer was mostly arbitrary, as for this project I am aiming for an analysis of maximum throughput rather than optimizing numerical accuracy.

 ## CUDA Kernels
 In any given forward propagation/inference operation for this NN, the computation simply consists of a matrix multiply, an addition, and applying sigmoid activation function.
-We then repeat this process 3 times and we are left with receive 10 output neuron activations.
+We then repeat this process 3 times and we are left with 10 output neuron activations.

 The output of a fully connected layer can be expressed as a matrix multiplication between the weight matrix and the input activations, followed by the addition of a bias vector: